25 Totally Gross Things You Use Every Day and Should Definitely Clean

-The Coffee Maker
+Your Coffee Maker

-If you’re using your coffee maker every day, you should be cleaning it every day, just like you would any other food preparation tool.
+If you’re using your coffee maker every day, you should be cleaning it every day, too—just like you would any other food preparation tool.
 The reservoir in coffee makers takes the fifth spot on the NSF’s household germs list; its dark, damp environment is a perfect breeding ground for mold and bacteria.